fncbook/fnc/book/ivp/zerostability.md

     ````{only} solutions
     ````

 2. ✍ / ⌨  Verify that the order of accuracy of the given multistep method is at least one.
-Then apply the {prf:ref}`theorem-rootcondition` to determine whether it is zero-stable.
+Then apply {prf:ref}`theorem-rootcondition` to determine whether it is zero-stable.

     **(a)** BD2